Connduit/267k/server/README.md

 ### TODO
 - backend: written in go or python?
-- gui/frontend: written in c++/electron?
+- gui/frontend: written in c++/electron or qt gui?